kenlim/fresh-tabula-js/README.md

 #### `extractStreamCsv`

 Use this method to process extracted data from the CSV using callbacks, via streams.

+Callbacks will be executed for each parsed section of the PDF.

 Extracted data is a string representing an array of all rows (in CSV format) found, including headers.